 The STRIDE network is also an option for making a PCP health visit.
-When you would like to see a PCP from the STRIDE network, make a visit at 303-360-6267.
+If you would like to see a PCP from the STRIDE network, make an appointment at 303-360-6267.
 You can ask for a health visit online at https://stridechc.org/new-patients